florianbehrens/DeCoF2/README.md

 The text protocol supports a simple dicovery means by using the operation `param-disp` or `browse`.
 The output is a textual representation of the objects in the object dictionary.

+#### RESTful protocol

+The RESTful protocol based on HTTP only supports the client/server model.
+HTTP GET requests are used for get operations, and HTTP PUT requests are used for set operations.

+The HTTP URL represents an object within the object dictionary with its fully qualified name, seperated with a slash (`/`), e.g., `/root/node/my_parameter`.